geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

   compositing effects will be achieved only when a certain stack of layers is used)

-By setting a FeatureTypeStyle as a "composite base" instead, the rendering engine will use that feature type style as the backdrop, and will compose all subsequent FeatureTypeStyle/Layer on top of it, until another base is found.
+By setting a FeatureTypeStyle as a "composite base" instead, the rendering engine will use that feature type style as the destination, and will compose all subsequent FeatureTypeStyle/Layer on top of it, until another base is found.
-Once the full set of layers against a base is composed, then the base itself will be composed against the backdrop, using its own compositing operator, if present.
+Once the full set of layers against a base is composed, then the base itself will be composed against the next set of composed layers, using its own compositing operator, if present.

 Let's consider the following example: